paquettm/420-302-VA_A24/Adruino_IDE_ESP32_dependencies.md

 6. **Select the Port:**
    Connect your ESP32 board to your computer via USB.
 Then, go to "Tools" > "Port" and select the appropriate COM port or device associated with your ESP32 board.
+   On my Raspberry Pi, the port is "/dev/ttyUSB0".

 7. **Test with Blink Example:**
    To test if everything is set up correctly, you can upload a simple "Blink" example sketch to your ESP32 board.